2. Installing and Upgrading¶

-The warning reminds you that a pool upgrade is irreversible.
+The warning serves as a reminder that a pool upgrade is not reversible.
 Click OK to proceed with the upgrade.

 The upgrade itself only takes a few seconds and is non-disruptive.
 It is not necessary to stop any sharing services to upgrade the pool.
 However, it is best to upgrade when the pool is not being heavily used.
 The upgrade process will suspend I/O for a short period, but is nearly instantaneous on a quiet pool.